Spalding University logo

 About Spalding University

-Spalding University stands as a testament to enduring educational commitment, tracing its roots back to 1814 with the founding of Nazareth Academy by the Sisters of Charity of Nazareth.
-This makes it one of the oldest educational institutions west of the Alleghenies, holding a significant place in Kentucky's history.
-Named after the visionary Mother Catherine Spalding, the university embodies a legacy of compassionate service and academic innovation.
+Spalding University stands as a beacon of enduring education in Kentucky, tracing its remarkable lineage back to 1814 with the founding of Nazareth Academy by the Sisters of Charity of Nazareth.
+This makes it one of the oldest educational institutions west of the Alleghenies, an impressive historical foundation that continues to shape its identity.
+Named in honor of Mother Catherine Spalding, the university has a rich heritage of pioneering higher education, notably becoming Kentucky's first four-year Catholic college for women when Nazareth College opened in Louisville in 1920.

 Key Highlights